m7a/co-build/README.md

 `build`
 :   This target compiles the project.
 `jar`
-:   If it is a Java project, `jar` builds a Jarfile if possible.
+:   If it is a Java project, `jar` builds a jarfile if possible.
 `clean`
-:   Deletes object files i.e. all generated except for the linked build result.
+:   Deletes object files i.e. everything generated except for the linked build
+    result.
 `dist-clean`
 :   Deletes all generated files including the linked build result.

-If a project is intended to be built in form of a Debian package, these additional target can be invoked:
+If a project is intended to be built in form of a Debian package, this additional target can be invoked:

 `package`
 :   Build a Debian package for this project.

-For development purposes, the following targets allow managing the state of the package.
+For development purposes, the following targets allow managing the state of a package:

 `init`
 :   Initializes a changelog.
 `incver`
 :   Interactively invoke the VIM editor to add a changelog entry
     (for an incremented version).
+`trigger`
+:   Ma_Sys.ma CI Integration: Trigger invoking CI targets by connecting to a
+    locally running Ma_Sys.ma CI instance (`http://127.0.0.1:9030`).

 Using the Template
 ==================